kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 Whisper descends from the rigging to join the others on deck, and throws her javelin with deadly precision.
 The creature writhes under the assault but doesn’t slow.

 “Two in the water!”
 Ironfist shouts, attempting to throw a rescue rope to the figure strangely running across the water’s surface with another slung over his shoulder.
 The rope falls pathetically short, landing uselessly in the churning waves.
-Nonetheless, the water-walking sailor closes the distance, and he and the companion he was carrying clambor up the rope onto the deck.
+Nonetheless, the water-walking sailor closes the distance, and he and the companion he was carrying clamber up the rope onto the deck.
 As soon as he steadies himself, his eyes narrow, fixing on the squid with predatory intensity.
 A crimson thread of arcane energy faintly traces a trail to his chosen prey, marking it with an ethereal brand that he knows will make his every subsequent strike deadly.

 Another human suddenly materializes on deck, adding to the chaotic battle… the third survivor of the shipwreck.
 By his garb, he is clearly a wizard.
 “By the gods, I’m glad you showed up!” he shouts to the crew.
 He reaches into his robes and pulls out a small dart along with something slimy looking.
 He rubs them together and suddenly a sickly shimmering green arrow streaks towards the squid.
 It lands just short of the mark, yet it splashes and the squid flinches as its skin sizzles where it is touched by the corrosive magic.

 Kragor stands firm upon the wooden deck, veins throbbing with dark energy.
 Sinister tendrils of unearthly mist coil and writhe from his fingers, weaving through the air like serpents drawn to their prey.
 An invisible curse ensnares the colossal squid, making its gaze falter, its monstrous tentacles flinch with an unseen dread.
-“Dolor!” screams Kragor, as a pulsating orb of crackling energy leaps from his warhammer, tearing through the air with a piercing whistle.
+“Dolor!” screams Kragor, as a pulsating orb of crackling energy leaps from his war hammer, tearing through the air with a piercing whistle.
 It collides with the massive squid’s hide, the impact causing the creature to recoil, its tentacles thrashing violently as the energy sizzles and singes them.

 Mera maneuvers the ship into a better firing position.
 Scarlet’s slender fingers trace intricate patterns in the air, drawing forth a mote of pure elemental fire that dances and trembles above her open palm— a spark of primal energy, bright and hungry.
 With a fluid motion born of wilderness training, she hurls the flame toward the squid’s writhing mass, the blazing projectile arcing through salt-laden wind before striking the creature’s membranous hide, erupting into a consuming conflagration that sears and blisters its pallid flesh.